MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-query-async-network-io.md

 Even if application code is developed to fetch results as fast as possible, system resource issues can cause the entire client process to be slow.
 For example:

-The application may not be able to quickly fetch results if the machine that runs the client application is constrained on resources as follows:
+The application may not quickly fetch results if the machine that runs the client application has resource constraints.
+For example:

 - 100% CPU utilization